The ovary-specific proteome

 Table 1.
 Number of genes in the subdivided categories of elevated expression in ovary.

 Table 2.
 The 2 genes with enriched expression in ovary.
 "Tissue distribution" describes the transcript detection (NX≥1) in ovary as well as in all other tissues. "mRNA (tissue)" shows the transcript level in ovary as NX values.
 "Tissue specificity score (TS)" corresponds to the fold-change between the expression level in ovary and the tissue with second highest expression level.

 Protein expression of genes elevated in ovary

-In-depth analysis of the elevated genes in ovary using antibody-based protein profiling allowed us to visualize where these proteins are expressed within the ovary including follicle cells and stroma cells.
+In-depth analysis of the elevated genes in ovary using antibody-based protein profiling allowed us to visualize where these proteins are expressed within the ovary including follicular cells and stromal cells.

-There are 19 group-enriched genes expressed in the ovary.
-Group enriched genes are defined as genes showing a 5-fold higher average level of mRNA expression in a group of 2-7 tissues, including ovary, compared to all other tissues.
+There are 26 group enriched genes expressed in ovary.
+Group enriched genes are defined as genes showing a 4-fold higher average level of mRNA expression in a group of 2-5 tissues, including ovary, compared to all other tissues.

-In order to illustrate the relation of ovarian tissue to other tissue types, a network plot was generated, displaying the number of genes shared between different tissue types.
+In order to illustrate the relation of ovary tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.